Reproducible Science

 A function can be re-used, tested and changed just one time affecting the whole project.

-Functional Programming, example…
+Functional programming, example…

 We have a dataset (mtcars) and we want to calculate the mean, median, standard deviation, minimum and maximum of each column and store the result in a table.

-head(mtcars, n = 3)
+head(mtcars, n = 3) # display first 3 rows

 mpg cyl disp hp drat wt qsec vs am gear carb